Ten Heavenly Stems of Chinese Astrology

-There are 10 Stems and 12 Branches in Chinese astrology calendar.
+There are 10 Stems and 12 Branches in the Chinese astrology calendar.
 The Stem and the Branch are used together.
 The Stem is used in front of (on top of) the Branch.
-They are combined into a cycle of 60 counting systems for Year, Month, Day and Hour cycles.
-The counting system begins from Wooden Rat and end with Water Pig.
+They are combined into a cycle of 60 counting systems for Year, Month, Day, and Hour cycles.
+The counting system begins with Wooden Rat and ends with Water Pig.
 Chinese Birth Chart is built using this Stem-Branch calendar.

-Metal, Water, Wood, Fire and Earth are called Five Elements.
-Ancient Chinese Five Elements scholars observed yearly weather, farmer's activities and plant's life cycle in China, which is in the northern hemisphere.
-They found that the cycle of "to born in spring, to grow in summer, to harvest in the fall and to hide in the winter" can apply on Five Elements area.
+Metal, Water, Wood, Fire, and Earth are called Five Elements.
+Ancient Chinese Five Elements scholars observed yearly weather, farmer's activities, and plant life cycle in China, which is in the northern hemisphere.
+They found that the cycle of "to born in spring, to grow in summer, to harvest in the fall, and to hide in the winter" can apply to the Five Elements area.

-Base on the theory of Yin Yang, Yin and Yang coexists all the time.
-Ancient Chinese distinguished Five Elements into Yin and Yang groups.
+Based on the theory of Yin Yang, Yin and Yang coexist all the time.
+Ancient Chinese distinguished the Five Elements into Yin and Yang groups.

 The 10 Chinese characters were developed from the ancient pictographic characters.
-From the following chart, we can see the meaning of the characters have the relationship with the cycles of farmer's activities with plant during the year.
+From the following chart, we can see the meaning of the characters has a relationship with the cycles of farmers' activities with the plant during the year.